12-bit ADCs boast eight-channel combinations

-The MSP430FR600x ultrasonic sensing and measurement SoCs from Texas Instruments are now being shipped by distributor Mouser Electronics.
+The ADS7028 and ADS7138 12-bit analogue-to-digital converters (ADCs) from Texas Instruments (TI) are now being shipped by Mouser Electronics.

 Texas Instruments’ CC2640 is a wireless MCU targeting Bluetooth Smart applications.
 It is in stock at distributor Digi-Key.

 Metrology processor comes in a 5x5mm 32-pin QFN package

 New Yorker Electronics is now distributing the Silergy Technology SY7625 Isolated Metrology Processor for Electricity Metering Applications.